thisisarchimedes/Groot/TestList.md

 - TODO: Implement the actual TxQueue class

 # CICD
+[] Deploy to AWS Fargate
-- CloudWatch Event: DemoApp/Groot/Heartbeat - when spining container add a heartbeat event to CloudWatch
+[] Add a build pipeline - Pack everything in a container and use AWS Fargate to manage it [] CloudWatch Event: DemoApp/Groot/Heartbeat - when spining container add a heartbeat event to CloudWatch
-- Build pipeline
-    - Pack everything in a container and use AWS Fargate to manage it